 Funeral director internship

 To become a funeral director, you must complete 1 year of intern training under the supervision of a funeral director licensed in Washington State.
+Your internship is limited to no more than 5 years.
 The training must:

 - Consist of at least 1,800 hours of employment.

 - Include assisting in coordinating all aspects of at least 25 arrangements for funeral, memorial, and/or final disposition services for human remains.

 - If you served an internship in another state, your internship may be accepted when you apply for a funeral director license if: